Find out more & book online at 3btraining.com

 This Christmas, to help raise money for Maramalde Trust we are delivery two online Mental Health Awareness courses for a donation of £30 per person which will go directly to the charity.
 This charity raises awareness of loneliness and helps people make new friendships.

-If you can spot the signs of loneliness in your friends and family, you could give them the support they need.
-Take a look at some common signs of loneliness and how to help here.
+By recognising the signs of loneliness in your friends and family, you can offer the support they may need.
+Discover some common indicators of loneliness and ways to provide help in our blog, Spotting the Signs of Loneliness.